Who are we

 - With contractors, agents and other third parties who provide services to us.

-If you use our website to make a donation or pay for an event details will be processed by World Pay on our behalf.
-If you donate by direct debit your payments will be processed by Rapidata on our behalf.
-This includes your payment information, such as your credit or debit card number and other card information, and other account and authentication information, as well as billing, and contact details.
+If you use our website to make a donation or pay for an event, details will be processed by Stripe on our behalf.
+If you make a payment by credit or debit card over the phone, your payment will be processed by Worldpay on our behalf.
+If you donate by direct debit your payments will be processed by Access and GoCardless on our behalf.
+Data which is processed includes your payment information, such as your credit or debit card number and other card information, bank account numbers and sort codes and other account and authentication information, as well as billing, and contact details.
 We ensure that these suppliers abide by our data processing agreement.
+Membership, grant applications and contact information is shared with our CRM provider Donorfy.

-We will hold your personal information on our systems for as long as is necessary for the relevant activity for which your data was originally obtained.
+We will hold your personal information on our systems in accordance with our data retention policy.
 For example we will keep a record of donations for at least seven years.

 Security and performance